gameDevCourse24/Week8-Homework/README.md

 # Week8-Homework
-This repository contains the weekly homework of week 8.
+The pdf file in this repository contains the weekly homework of week 8.